 To get really accurate data you may wish to combine the 24 hours of the day report with the 7 days per week report to get an hour-by-hour account of how your website performs on each day of the week.
 For example, traffic on many websites will be very different on a Friday morning compared to the same time on a Sunday morning.
 This report will highlight the differences.

-This report is ideal for time of day bid adjustments on paid advertising platforms, such as Google AdWords or Bing Ads, which allow you to adjust bids at different times of the day and on different days of the week.
+This report is ideal for time of day bid adjustments on paid advertising platforms, such as Google Ads or Microsoft Ads, which allow you to adjust bids at different times of the day and on different days of the week.

 Simply add the “Hour” and “Day of the Week Name” dimensions to the same custom report and run it as before with a large date range.
 Click here to download the traffic report, or here to download the ecommerce and goal report if you want to skip this part once logged in to Google Analytics: